Antoine de La Torré

-Antoine de La Torré (29 September 1787 - 8 February 1851) was a French officer who participated in the French conquest of Algeria.
+Antoine de La Torré (29 September 1787 – 8 February 1851) was a Spanish-born French officer who participated in the French conquest of Algeria.

 Early life

+According to the 1898 memoirs of François Certain de Canrobert, when he served under de La Torré in Algeria in 1842, it was rumoured that de La Torré was an illegitimate son of Manuel Godoy and that his irascibility was because he was educated as whipping boy for the future Ferdinand VII.

-Antoine de la Torré was taken prisoner by the French army in Tudela or Ocaña.
+Fighting for Spain in the Spanish War of Independence, de La Torré was taken prisoner by the French army after either the Battle of Tudela or the Battle of Ocaña.
 He then enlisted in the troupes coloniales as an officer in Joseph Napoleon's Regiment.

 French conquest of Algeria

 De La Torré was put on leave from military rank on 8 October 1830.
 He was then appointed major in the occupied city of Algiers on 11 May 1831 during the French conquest of Algeria.

 De La Torré proved himself during three military campaigns on Algerian soil: the first lasting from 11 June 1831 to 27 October 1834, the second from 10 January 1836 to 25 February 1839, and the third from 12 April 1840 to 21 March 1845.

 Each fight against the Algerian resistance fighters presented him a new opportunity to show his bravery and to give the measure of his military value on African soil.